brainboxdotcc/beholder/README.md

 }
 ```

-**Note**: Self-hosting the premium image recognition API is not supported at this time.
+**Note**: Leave the values under the `ir` key as empty strings.
+Self-hosting the premium image recognition API is not supported at this time.

 Import the base mysql schema: